duckie-god/Avionics-Induction-Tasks/README.md

 --------------------------------------------------------------------------------------------------------------------------

-# Task 1: Keeping Watch Over Odysseus
+# Task 1: Finding the Sea Floor

 >*"Odysseus and his crew are fated to make it back to Ithaca."*